AdamMeyers/The_Termolator/README.txt

    Argument 13 The name of the background cache file associated with Argument 5.
 If you list False as the background
                file, a default name (ranking.pkl) will be used (info will be saved to or loaded from this file).
 It is suggested that you use the .pkl file type, since this is a Python pickle file.
+   Argument 14 Is either a number, the string "patent", "normal" or "False".
+This argument is used by the language
+               model to cause the program to eliminate some blocks of text.
+The intension is that "abnormal" text such as bibliographies, tables or charts will be ignored because terms extracted from such text are likely to be of low quality.
+"False" causes this component not to do anything.
+The number should be a negative number between 0 and -2.
+We are currently using -.2 (negative 2/10) for patent text and -1 for other texts.
+You can also use the strings "patent" and "normal" in place of these 2 values.
+The meaning is that text that the language model classifies as having a probability of less than some number of standard deviations from the mean probability is ignored, whereas higher probability text is processed.
+Patents tend to have more tables and in-text bibliographies than "normal" text and therefore we assume a higher threshold.

 IMPORTANT PATH INFORMATION: If FOREGROUND and BACKGROUND files contain absolute paths, this command will work from anywhere.
 Otherwise, you should run from the directory containing FOREGROUND and BACKGROUND.
 We will call this the DATA_DIRECTORY.
 The files listed in FOREGROUND andBACKGROUND should be paths relative to the DATA_DIRECTORY.